 Ingredients: 1 full head of romaine lettuce tossed with roasted sweet potatoes, artichoke hearts, stalks of celery, Italian herbs, black pepper, kimchi, sometimes kale (not pictured here today), and about 1/4 cup of this dressing.

-You can also check out my Herb-Roasted Potatoes, Autumn Harvest Kale Salad, and Wild Rice Stew with Carrots, Mushrooms and Asparagus for three of my other favorite recipes to use this dressing on/in!:)
+You can also check out my Herb-Roasted Potatoes, Autumn Harvest Kale Salad, and Oil-Free Oven Roasted Potatoes With Chili Flakes, Cumin, and Chickpea Miso Dressing for more ways to use miso in healthy recipes!

 *Ingredients I Used*

 - Bragg Nutritional Yeast

 - Simply Organic Black Pepper